 Your palette should match and enhance the desired tone and messaging of your pitch.
 Warm reds and oranges convey passion, excitement and urgency while cool blues and greens signal professionalism, stability and security.

-Use colour contrast strategically to establish visual weight and draw attention to key text, graphics and data visualizations.
+Use colour contrast strategically to establish visual weight and draw attention to key text, graphics and data visualisations.

 Alternate darker and lighter colour elements and ensure colours don't compete or clash.
 Too many hues can overwhelm - keep complementary palettes simple.